openSUSE/news-o-o/_posts/2011-07-30-opensuse-weekly-news-186-is-out.markdown

 IÂ almost bought an Android phone.
 I hesitated, wondering whether it would be
         upgradeable to 2.2 or 2.3?
 I am not in the habit of changing phones even once a year.
-So, I got myself a phone that is, well, ˜just a phone™.
+So, I got myself a phone that is, well, â€˜just a phoneâ€™.
 Upon reflection, all I needed was the ability to receive calls and SMS messages and, rarely, make some calls.
-If I couldn™t upgrade the software versions, its value as a playground for experimenting with mobile applications was very limited. (...)
+If I couldnâ€™t upgrade the software versions, its value as a playground for experimenting with mobile applications was very limited. (...)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/OWN-oxygen-Credits.png)Feedbackâ–²â–¼